preterag/pipecdn/docs/PIPE_POP_SETUP_GUIDE.md

 ## Step 7: Verify Your Node is Running

-Check the status of your node:
+Check the status of your Pipe PoP node:

 ```bash
 ./monitor.sh